 What is it?

-Output’s eclectic product line includes plugin effects, plugin instruments, studio furniture, and with their latest addition, monitors.
+Output’s eclectic product line includes plugin effects, plugin instruments, studio furniture, and with their latest addition, studio monitors.
 However, rather than develop these entirely themselves they’ve teamed up with premium monitor company Barefoot Sound.

 The result, Frontier, is a professional level monitor with a more modest price tag, and is designed to fit perfectly into the Output ecosystem.
 Much like other Output products, it’s also sold and shipped to you directly.
 The first thing you’ll note, stunning good looks aside, is its coaxial design.